software-mansion/react-native-reanimated/packages/docs-reanimated/docs/reanimated-babel-plugin/about.md

 'worklet';

 function foo() {
-  // This function will be autoworkletized. return { width: 100 };
+  // Function 'foo' will be autoworkletized. return { width: 100 };
 }

 function bar() {
-  // This function will be autoworkletized. function foobar() {
+  // Function 'bar' will be autoworkletized. function foobar() {
-    // This function won't since it's not defined in top-level scope. console.log('Hello from worklet');
+    // Function 'foobar' won't since it's not defined in top-level scope. console.log("I'm not a worklet");
   }
   return { width: 100 };
 }